Programme/Approved Electives for 2019/20

 Available as a Free Standing Elective

-Students taking this module can expect to spend 22 hours in lectures, seminars and workshops, and a further 10 minutes in an individual feedback session.`Starting Out' introduces students to a number of important nineteenth- and twentieth-century literary texts, to major themes in American literature (the Gothic, the city, commodity culture, the `American Adam', constructions of gender, class and race) and to relevant historical contexts (the Revolution, slavery and Civil War, the Great Depression, Vietnam).
+Students taking this module can expect to spend 22 hours in lectures, seminars and workshops.`Starting Out' introduces students to a number of important nineteenth- and twentieth-century literary texts, to major themes in American literature (the Gothic, the city, commodity culture, the `American Adam', constructions of gender, class and race) and to relevant historical contexts (the Revolution, slavery and Civil War, the Great Depression, Vietnam).
 The module is designed to introduce students to the standards and conventions of university-level work and to develop appropriate writing and research skills.
-Core texts are: Washington Irving, `Rip Van Winkle'; Edgar Allan Poe, `The Fall of the House of Usher'; Herman Melville, `Bartleby'; Frederick Douglass, The Narrative of the Life; Charlotte Perkins Gilman, `The Yellow Wallpaper'; F. Scott Fitzgerald, The Great Gatsby; William Burroughs, Naked Lunch (extract); and Tim O'Brien, The Things They Carried.The course combines a variety of traditional learning activities (lectures and seminars) with small group work carried out in workshops.
+Core texts typically include: Washington Irving, `Rip Van Winkle'; Edgar Allan Poe, `The Fall of the House of Usher'; Herman Melville, `Bartleby'; Frederick Douglass, The Narrative of the Life; Charlotte Perkins Gilman, `The Yellow Wallpaper'; F. Scott Fitzgerald, The Great Gatsby; William Burroughs, Naked Lunch (extract); and Tim O'Brien, The Things They Carried.The course combines a variety of traditional learning activities (lectures and seminars) with small group work carried out in workshops, plus an individual consultation if required.
 The module has been designed to make student workload manageable, with shorter reading assignments enabling students to prepare for longer texts.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/ams-10025/lists